Army leaders fighting distrust from soldiers at Fort Hood

 Sgt.
 Maj.
 Shane Munday, who assumed command of the 3rd Cavalry Regiment in December, said he recognizes the degree of distrust that remains and is working to meet with soldiers to “show them that I am here to take care of them.”

 In October, Army officials announced a corps-wide initiative that aims to regain trust and address cultural problems.
-Julie Guerra, one of the tri-chairs of the People First Task Force, which aims to make recommendations for improvement, was also present during the listening sessions.
+Sgt.
+Maj.
+Julie Guerra, an Army G-2 sergeant major at the Pentagon and one of the tri-chairs of the People First Task Force, which aims to make recommendations for improvement, was also present during the listening sessions.
 She said she was “disgusted” and “very discouraged” by the findings in the December report.

 “I was discouraged that we had gotten to a point in our Army that there was a persistent and pervasive culture that soldiers did not feel safe inside their formations,” Guerra said.